 Blameless providers users with valuable insight into their historical Blameless Service Records data via a powerful Reliability Insights (RI) dashboards.

-Navigate over to the Blameless UI, and from the main navigation menu click on Reliability Insights.
+Navigate over to the Blameless UI, and from the main navigation menu click on the Reliability Insights icon.

 Blameless provides users with a series of dashboards out of the box to gain immediate insight into their reliability.

 Blameless boards have a global time period filter which can be adjusted to look at different time slices of the board data.